SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 Library v3.0 supports Smart-ID v2 and Smart-ID v3 API.
 All the previous code was moved to v2 package and all the code necessary for Smart-ID API v3 is under package v3.
-Some class could also be used in v3 and for those classes the package did not change.
+Some classes could also be used in v3 and for those classes the package did not change.

-# Why code for Smart-ID v2 API was not removed?
+# Why was the code for Smart-ID v2 API not removed?

 To allow more gradual migration from Smart-ID v2 to Smart-ID v3, the library v3.0 supports both versions of the Smart-ID API.
 For example, switching to Smart-ID v3 authentication can be done first and then switching to Smart-ID v3 signing can be done later.